Get your accounts receivable health checklist to protect your cash flow

 How long should a collection call typically last?

-Typically, a successful collection call should last between 5 to 10 minutes.
+Typically, a successful collection call should last between 5 and 10 minutes.

 What's the best time of day to make collection calls?